-Empowerment Zone New Employees Tax Credit Code: 15-31-134, MCA Legislation: SB 484, 2003 Session
+Empowerment Zone New Employees Tax Credit (15-31-134, MCA)

 A local government may establish an empowerment zone in an area with chronic high unemployment (7-21-3710, MCA).
-Employers in an empowerment zone are eligible for a credit against either income tax or corporation license tax for the first three years of employment for new positions.
+Employers in an empowerment zone are eligible for a credit against either income tax or corporation income tax for the first three years of employment for new positions.
 The credit per new employee is \$500 for the first year, \$1,000 for the second year, and \$1,500 for the third year.